copenlu/academic-kickstart/content/news/2025_9_phd/index.md

 # Abstract and optional shortened version.
 abstract = ""
-abstract_short = "We are recruiting PhD students interested in explainable NLU for a start in Spring 2026 as part of the ExplainYourself project, as well PhD students on any topic within the focus areas of our lab for a start in Autumn 2026 via ELLIS."
+abstract_short = "We are recruiting 1) PhD students interested in explainable NLU for a start in Spring 2026 as part of the ExplainYourself project, 2) a PhD student interested in Trustworthy NLP for a start in Spring 2026, and 3) PhD students on any topic within the focus areas of our lab for a start in Autumn 2026 via ELLIS."
 # abstract_short = "25 Marie Skłodowska-Curie PhD fellowships available at the University of Copenhagen Faculty of Science"

 # Name of event and optional event URL.